runtimeverification/rv-predict/doc/DEVELOPER.md

     * [How to generate SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
     * [How to add SSH key to GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

 2. Configure `~/.m2/settings.xml` to make sure that your computer can connect to company server.
-Ask administrator for `username` and `password`.
+Ask the administrator for `username` and `password`.

 ```xml
 <!-- replace `***` with real username and password  -->